Si-max/learning-git/README.md

+# learning-git.

-# learning-gitThis repo was used to learn git from Amigoscode.
+This repo was used to learn git from Amigoscode.